hcs0/hannahsuarez.github.io/about.md

 On a personal note, I enjoy traveling and living outside of my home country of Australia.
 I am currently living and traveling in and around Europe.

+> Content in this site does not represent my employer or any other professional affiliations.